mmingay2/dap_learning/README.md

 See the Jupyter Notebook for example analysis.

-If you don't already have it installed you will need to install tensorflow:
+If you don't already have it installed you will need to install tensorflow first and then keras:

 `pip install --upgrade tensorflow`
+`pip install keras`

+See [this link](https://medium.com/@margaretmz/anaconda-jupyter-notebook-tensorflow-and-keras-b91f381405f8) for more information on installing these libraries.

+Good Luck!!!